 Mitch Wilson was introduced as Kalamazoo College’s head men’s golf coach on April 27, 2012.
-He added the role of director of golf in 2013.

 Wilson has had a successful golf career and is an active member of the Kalamazoo golf community.
 He has qualified for several national and state tournaments, including the USGA Mid-Amateur and British Amateur.
 Wilson has won multiple Greater Kalamazoo Golf Association championships as well as winning several club championships at The Moors Golf Club in Portage.
 He was named Golf Association of Michigan Senior Men's Player of the Year in 2018.

 Wilson was head coach of the Portage Central High School girls golf team from 1999-2003.
 The Mustangs qualified for the state championships each year and finished second in the state in 2002, earning Wilson Regional Coach of the Year honors.